open511/open511-example/README.md

 ### Initialize the database

+You'll likely need to edit `open511_example/settings.py` to enter your database connection info.
+Then, run:

 ```(open511example)$ python manage.py migrate```

 The first time you run this, it'll ask you to create a user.
 You should.